suresh-srinivas/Watt-Seer-Blog-Gen-AI-Intensive-Course-Capstone-2025Q1/docs/watt-seer-coach.md

 ---
 title: "Watt-Seer: How Three Neighbors Used AI to Understand Their Energy Usage"
-description: A storytelling case study on using Kaggle + Gemini Vision to compare home energy data and extract insights from scanned bills.
+description: A storytelling case study on using Kaggle + Gemini to compare home energy data and extract insights from scanned bills.
 date: 2024-04-16
 author: Suresh Srinivas
 layout: post
 ---

-# 🔋 Watt-Seer: How Three Neighbors Used AI to Understand Their Energy Usage
+# 🔋 Watt-Seer - Personalized Energy Coach: How Three Neighbors Used AI to Understand Their Energy Usage

 In a quiet cul-de-sac in Portland, three retired neighbors found themselves in a uniquely 21st-century situation: they wanted to understand their electric bills — and only one of them knew how to code.